pivotal-cf/docs-pcf-dev/README.md

 The contents of this repo publish to https://docs.pivotal.io/pcf-dev/.

-The book repo for this content repo is docs-book-pcfservices.
+The book repo for this content repo is https://github.com/pivotal-cf/docs-book-pcfservices.

 The documentation includes content from the master branch only.